brotatotes/bht-automation/bht gen 1/Romans/Chapter 16/Romans 16 11 bht.md

 ### Philip Schaff:
 1. "Narcissus.
 A powerful freedman of Claudius bore this name."
 2. "Possibly the household of this person is meant."
-3. "Died two or three years before this Epistle was written."
+3. "A powerful freedman of Claudius."

+### Archibald T Robertson:
+1. "Herodion, possibly a member of the Herod family, adds an interesting dynamic to the group of believers mentioned here."
+2. "The term 'kinsman' suggests a sense of shared identity and common heritage among the believers."
+3. "The mention of 'them of the household of Narcissus' raises questions about the potential influence and impact of this prominent figure on the early Christian community."

 ### John Gill:
-1. "Salute Herodion my kinsman,....
-According to the flesh, being of the same nation, a Jew; or of the same tribe, the tribe of Benjamin; or of the same family, and nearly allied in blood to him."
+1. "Salute Herodion my kinsman...this man is reckoned among the seventy disciples, and said to be bishop of Tarsus."

-2. "Greet them that be of the household of Narcissus, which are in the Lord; some have thought, that this Narcissus is the same man that Suetonius q and other writers speak of r, who was secretary to Claudius Caesar; a very great favourite of his, who amassed a great deal of wealth under him, and was raised to great honour and dignity by him."
+2. "Greet them that be of the household of Narcissus, which are in the Lord; some have thought, that this Narcissus is the same man that Suetonius and other writers speak of, who was secretary to Claudius Caesar."

-3. "Nor are all of his household saluted, not being all converted persons; it being frequently the method of divine grace to take some of a family, and not all, and bring them to Zion; only those that were 'in the Lord', on his heart, and in his hands, secretly represented by him, and united to him, and who were openly in him, being called by his grace, and brought to believe in him, and live upon him."
+3. "Nor are all of his household saluted, not being all converted persons; it being frequently the method of divine grace to take some of a family, and not all, and bring them to Zion; only those that were 'in the Lord'."

 ### John Wesley:
 1. "It seems only part of their families were converted."